 Why you can trust Tom's Guide Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Organic mattresses aren’t cheap because they use natural, certified organic materials that cost more.
 That said, we feel that the handcrafted (in the USA) Birch Natural Mattress is well-priced for the premium certified materials used to make it, and for the support and comfort it’s designed to provide.
-When it’s on sale, we’ve seen the starting price of this organic hybrid drop to just $849 for a twin size, with a queen size priced at $1,299.
+Like most mattress brands, Birch has faced rising costs due to inflation, but it's still .

 The Birch Natural Mattress is also one of the most cooling mattresses in this guide, so if you regularly wake up in the night because you feel too warm to sleep, this is the best organic mattress for you.
 How come?
 Because wool is one of the most breathable natural materials available, and the ventilated latex and coil layers inside the Birch take that enhanced airflow to another level.

 The cover is made with GOTS (Global Organic Textile Standard) certified organic cotton, which is stretchy, soft and breathable.
 Beyond that lies a layer of fire-retardant organic wool sustainably sourced from farms based in New Zealand.
 The comfort layer is made with temperature-regulating wool too, followed by a pressure relief layer made of natural latex to cushion your back, hips and other pressure points.
 A layer featuring hundreds of individual steel coils will cradle your body during sleep while reducing motion transfer.